MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

 * **Time period** - This is the time period that you want to analyze.
 * **Exclude specific weeks** – You can select one or more weeks to exclude from analysis, such as those that include company holidays.
-* **Exclude employees with low collaboration** – Optionally, you can select to exclude employees who are likely non-knowledge workers or are not Outlook or Teams users.
-In the Ways of working assessment template, these are employees who spent on average less than five hours per week in collaboration—meetings, email and Teams chats & ad-hoc calls.
-* **Exclude unusually low collaboration weeks based on individual collaboration patterns** – Optionally, you can select to exclude weeks with unusually low collaboration hours for a given employee, which is determined by comparing their individual weekly averages across the complete time period.
-These low collaboration weeks usually occur when employees are taking personal time off (PTO).
-* **Select the organizations to analyze** – Optionally, you can select one or more organizations or functional groups within your company to focus the analysis on.
+* **Organizational attribute to view the report by** - The primary “group-by” attribute shown in all subsequent reports.
+You can change this attribute at any time and all subsequent report pages will show group values by the new attribute.
+* **Organizational attribute to filter by** – To filter the measured employee population, you can filter by any selected Organizational attribute, and then filter by any of the values for these attributes.
+If you use filters, the measured employees count will reflect a reduced number.
+Measured employees reflect the number of employees in the filtered population who were active during the specified time period.
+Active employees are those who sent at least one email or instant message during a work week included in the current time period.

+>[!Important]
+>The filters selected in **Settings** apply to all but one of the reports.
+The **Meeting engagement** report is the exception.
+To focus on a specific organization in that report, you must **customize the metrics** in the [Standard meeting query in Workplace Analytics](meeting-queries.md#add-metrics), as described in **Step 11** of [Set up the dashboard](#set-up-the-dashboard).

+After confirming the settings, check the number of measured employees to confirm this is the population you want to analyze.

   ![Ways of working assessment dashboard settings](../Images/WpA/Tutorials/assessment-settings.png)

 ### Employees with low collaboration

-After confirming the settings, check the number of measured employees to confirm this is the population you want to analyze.

-By default, this dashboard excludes employees with low collaboration and unusually low weekly collaboration activity based on their individual collaboration patterns, such as those who spent a weekly average of less than five hours in meetings, email, instant messages, and calls.
+By default, this dashboard excludes employees who spent a weekly average of less than five hours in meetings, email, instant messages, and calls because they are likely non-knowledge workers or they do not use Outlook or Teams.

-Unusually low collaboration is determined by comparing individual weekly averages across the complete time period for specific employees.
-Low collaboration hours can occur when employees:

-* Take time off from work.
-* Or don’t use Teams and Outlook to get their work done, such as those who are likely not individual contributors.
+The dashboard also excludes unusually low collaboration weeks based on individual collaboration patterns.
+These low collaboration weeks usually occur when employees are taking time off from work.

-If you want to include employees with low collaboration in your analysis, select the **Clear filter** (eraser) icon to clear the **IsLikelyHoliday** and **IsLikelyKnowledgeWorker** filters in the Power BI **Filters** pane.
+If you want to include employees with low collaboration in your analysis, select the **Clear filter** (eraser) icon to clear the **IsLikelyKnowledgeWorker** and **IsLikelyHoliday** filters in the Power BI **Filters** pane.

 ![Clear filters to include low collaboration workers](../Images/WpA/Tutorials/assessment-filters.png)